 - Nelson's (2000) dead fuel moisture model.
 This allows conditioning of dead fuels in each pixel based on slope, shading, elevation, aspect, and weather.

 Because environmental conditions remain constant when using FlamMap, MTT, Burn Probability, and TOM it will not simulate temporal variations in fire behavior caused by weather and diurnal fluctuations as FARSITE does.
 Nor will it display spatial variations caused by backing or flanking fire behavior.
-These limitations need to be considered when viewing FlamMap output using these models in an absolute rather than relative sense.
+These limitations need to be considered when viewing FlamMap output using these models in a relative sense rather than absolute sense.
 However, these outputs are well-suited for landscape level comparisons of fuel treatment effectiveness because fuel is the only variable that changes.
 Outputs and comparisons can be used to identify combinations of hazardous fuel and topography, aiding in prioritizing fuel treatments.

 The FlamMap software creates a variety of vector and raster maps of potential fire behavior characteristics (for example, spread rate, flame length, crown fire activity) and environmental conditions (dead fuel moistures, mid-flame wind speeds, and solar irradiance) over an entire landscape or for specific modeling applications these same outputs are limited to the simulation footprint (MTT and FARSITE).
 These raster maps can be viewed in FlamMap or exported for use in a GIS, or image format.